RintaroKimura/Codex-Test/README.md

 # Codex-Test

 This repository contains a simple command-line Hangman game written in Python.
+The word list now features Judy Garland's feature films, so you can guess the titles of her movies.

+Spaces, punctuation, and digits in the titles are revealed automatically during play.

 ## How to run